vinicius-lima-barbosa/vinicius-lima-barbosa/README.md

-#👋 Hello!
+# 👋 Hello!
 Welcome to my github profile.
-## My name is Vinícius Barbosa and my nickname is vinicius-lima-barbosa!
+## Vinícius Barbosa

 <!--
 **vinicius-lima-barbosa/vinicius-lima-barbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.